btrettel/plint/README.md

 ## Specification checking

 If the optional `-s` or `--spec` flag is provided with a text file containing the specification of the patent application, plint will perform additional checks against the specifications.

-At the moment, this feature will do nothing unless the antecedent basis checking feature is also used.
+The specification will be checked for paragraphs containing possible lexicographic definitions.

 If both the specification checking and antecedent basis checking features are used, plint will check to make sure that all elements mentioned in the claims are present in the specification.

 ## Restriction checking